DebabrataBanik/Jobtrace/README.md

 - `Applied` is set only at creation.
 - `OA` and `Interview` are repeatable (multiple interview rounds are valid).
-- `Offer` and `Rejected` are terminal — the application is closed.
+- `Offer` and `Rejected` are terminal — no further status change allowed.

-Every status transition is appended to the `timeline` array on the document, giving you a full audit trail:
+Every status transition is appended to the `timeline` array:

 ```json
 "timeline": [